THE CHALLENGE: Keeping Campuses and Students Safe

 THE SOLUTION: Radiance as a Tool for Risk Assessment, Early Identification and Prevention

 OS-INT, NET-INT and HUM-INT are a powerful tools that work in combination to help schools predict and prevent tragedy on campus.

-OS-INT’s education bundles includes almost 9,000 terms related to suicide ideation, drug misuse, right wing and Islamic extremism and school shooting threats.
+OS-INT’s education bundles includes almost 9,000 terms related to campus safety.
 OS-INT performs more than 175,000 searches across the entire web, correlating names with these terms and cross-referencing over 1 million queries into Lumina’s proprietary databases of risk.
 A manual web search of this magnitude would take just over 72 weeks – or 1 year and 3 months – for one person to complete.

-With Radiance OS-INT pulls all applicable content into a comprehensive report.
+Radiance OS-INT pulls all applicable content into a comprehensive report.
 The results are prioritized, making it easy to further analyze the findings and determine potential risk.
 The system allows for continuous monitoring and evaluation, mapping previous results against results from more recent queries.

 Radiance’s HUM-INT, or S4 app, can be configured as a campus-wide tool, allowing students to submit information related to potential suicidal or other behaviors exhibited by friends and classmates.
 A centralized management portal allows clients to access real-time threats to geo-fenced facility locations, allowing for timely intervention.